 At first glance, this seems like a great deal—who doesn’t want a free bed?
 However, BOGO deals come with certain restrictions and you’re usually limited to getting a cheaper, low-quality model for free.
 This will only take up extra space in your home without offering much comfort or value.

 Maybe you’re deciding between a few different mattresses or brands.
 Ask yourself if you would purchase the mattress even if it wasn’t on sale—if the answer is yes, chances are you’re confident in the quality and durability of the mattress.
 However, if you aren’t sure the mattress is worth the cost, even (and especially) on sale, it’s time to look elsewhere.

 Once you’ve found the perfect mattress, it’s time to pick a compatible foundation.
-Some people are perfectly satisfied with using their new mattress directly on the floor, and most mattress types work fine this way.
-However, if you prefer using your bed on a foundation or base, use the correct one outlined by the company’s website.
+When choosing a foundation or base, use the correct one outlined by the company’s website.
 Online mattress companies will specify which foundations are compatible (or not) with their mattresses since using your mattress on the wrong foundation can void your warranty.